RLumSK/ShinyPollApp/README.md

 # ShinyPollApp

-This [Shiny](https://shiny.rstudio.com) application was developed to conduct a brief poll on missing features in [R](https://www.r-project.org) with regard do geosciences during a [PICO session](http://meetingorganizer.copernicus.org/EGU2017/session/24971) organised by Michael Dietze, Sebastian Kreutzer and Oliver Korup at the [EGU 2017](http://www.egu2017.eu) in Vienna (Austria).
+This [Shiny](https://shiny.rstudio.com) application was developed to conduct a brief poll on missing features in [R](https://www.r-project.org) with regard do geosciences during a [PICO session](http://meetingorganizer.copernicus.org/EGU2017/session/24971).

-The application uses an external [MongoDB](https://en.wikipedia.org/wiki/MongoDB) to store the results.
+PICO session convener: Michael Dietze, Sebastian Kreutzer and Oliver Korup at the [EGU 2017](http://www.egu2017.eu) in Vienna (Austria).

+The application consists of three frames:

+1. An input frame
+2. A result visualisation frame, here a word clouds showing the primary poll results
+3. A table frame showing the raw results in more detail

 ![](img/screenshot.png)

+The application uses an external [MongoDB] https://en.wikipedia.org/wiki/MongoDB) to store the results.

 # How to run?

 The application can be either run on a local device or an external [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).

-**Please note that you need an external database access to store and read data!**
+**Please note that you need an external, separate, database access to store and read the poll data!
+Database information need be stored in a (YAML)[https://en.wikipedia.org/wiki/YAML] file name `db_access.yml` **

 # Licence